-1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2024)
+&lt;sup>1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2024)

-2 All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for
+&lt;sup>2 All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for

+England

-England 3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of the condition of the provided for the full-time mode of the standard length of study.
-Further information attendance only.
+3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
 The length of the part-time course is variable and dependent upon the intensity of study.
-Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Taught preventing and tackling health adversities/health issues, and addressing a wide range of determinants influencing health and driving health inequalities, with a concerted effort to diminish health inequalities.
-This course will also place a strong emphasis on research, evidence and policy and provides students with an appreciation of the Sustainable Development Goals and their importance in the global sphere of public health and wellbeing.
-This programme aspires not only to impart knowledge and skills but to empower students to become a critical agent of change in the landscape of public health and wellbeing.
+Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Taught

 Postgraduate Awards.

-4 Details of standard entry requirements can be found in the Admissions Policy and further details about Disclosure and Barring Checks (DBS) can be found on the University's DBS webpage.
-5 The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the
+Details of standard entry requirements can be found in the Admissions Policy and further details about Disclosure and Barring Checks (DBS) can be found on the University's DBS webpage.

-Admissions Policy.
+&lt;sup>5 The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the Admissions Policy.